mrthankyou/eagle-owl/README.md

 Returns a boolean if an object is None or NoneType.
 If it is None, the function returns true.Otherwise it returns false.

 This function accepts any argument.

-### WIP - find_reverts([]Instruction) -> []Instruction

-Status: Currently undergoing testing and not viewable at this time.

-Filter all Instructions that contain reverts.

-### WIP - has_reverts([]Instruction) -> Bool

-Status: Currently undergoing testing and not viewable at this time.

-Returns a boolean if an array of Instructions contain any reverts.

-### WIP - find_requires([]Instruction) -> []Instruction

-Status: Currently undergoing testing and not viewable at this time.

-Filters all Instructions that contain requires.

-### WIP - has_requires([]Instruction) -> Bool

-Status: Currently undergoing testing and not viewable at this time.

-Returns a boolean if an array of Instructions contain any requires.

 ## Instructions